Community, History, Health

 3,900 SF Addition

-New public entrance, expanded Children’s collection, meetings rooms, bistro
+New public entrance, expanded Children’s collection, meeting rooms, bistro

 Waterloo-Grant Township Public Library has evolved from a historic monument to a modern hub of information and activity thanks to some timely renovations.